chan-andrew/HNL/README.md

 * Synchronizes signal and stimulation values.
 * Useful for time-series visualization, feature extraction, or integration into larger analyses.
+* Provides the processed data for signalvsstimuation scripts.

 ### `signalvsstimulation_part1.m`